-- Pre-consultation where possible;

-- Identification of appropriate representatives;

-- Identification of priority issues;

-- Attention to cultural appropriateness;

-- Sharing responsibilities with government for disclosure and consultation.
+- $\rightarrow$ Pre-consultation where possible, - → Identification of appropriate representatives, - $\rightarrow$ Identification of priority issues, - → Attention to cultural appropriateness, - → Sharing responsibilities with government for disclosure and consultation.

 Whenever Eni operates in a host territory, the involvement of local residents is promoted through information sessions and community meetings.
-Moreover, tools for management of complaints, stakeholder mapping and to promote participation in the management of local development projects are adopted.
+Moreover, the tools for the management of complaints, stakeholder mapping and participation in the management of local development projects are adopted.
+Eni is also reinforcing a practice of evaluation and reporting back to stakeholders, which includes the publication of main findings and recommendations of human rights assessments, promoting the Company's transparency and accountability on the issue.

+For details about Eni's engagement with host communities, see the reports about Myanmar and Angola.
 It is worth mentioning that, following three years of work, in 2017 Eni developed the "Stakeholder Management System" (SMS).
 This tool is designed to support the management of relations with stakeholders in the territories where Eni operates.
 The SMS is a web-based platform that allows Eni to:

-- map and evaluate stakeholders; - map requests related to sustainability issues; - identify the most relevant stakeholder and most requested issues; - identify/map the appropriate responses to stakeholder pressure; - store all data to give organized information for local stakeholder management.
+- → map and evaluate stakeholders; - → map requests related to sustainability issues; - → identify the most relevant stakeholder and most requested issues; - $\rightarrow$ identify/map the appropriate responses to stakeholder pressure; - → store all data to give organized information for local stakeholder management.